 - memory loss

-*This, of course, is not an all-inclusive list and the existence of one is certainly not proof of exposure to lead.
-If you or your child are experiencing any of these symptoms, please consult a physician.
-The intention of this list is to express the serious nature of lead in your water.*
+This, of course, is not an all-inclusive list and the existence of one is certainly not proof of exposure to lead.
+While there are many more symptoms, the intention of this condensed list was to express the serious nature of lead in your water.

-Luckily, the Ohio Environmental Protection Agency working in accord with the Federal Safe Drinking Water Act, has provided an excellent source to pinpoint lead and other contaminated water sources in our state.
+Luckily, the Ohio Environmental Protection Agency working in accord with the Federal Safe Drinking Water Act, has provided an excellent resource to pinpoint the source of lead in water, and other contaminates in our state.
 On their website, you can find an up to date, interactive map outlining areas of concern.
-In addition, they have named the contaminate specifically and name a recommendation for affected residents.
+In addition, they have named the contaminate and given a recommendation for affected residents.

 - 19 Fluoride